-As an incoming class of one, you'll also benefit from individual attention from all of our faculty artists, enjoying a mentored experience through each of your three creative projects.
+With an intentionally small cohort, you'll also benefit from individual attention from all of our faculty artists, enjoying a mentored experience through each of your creative projects.

 Our acting/directing faculty are all working professionals.
-Many are active members of Actors' Equity Association (AEA) or the Stage Directors and Choreographers Society (SDC).
+Many are active members of Actors' Equity Association (AEA) and the Stage Directors and Choreographers Society (SDC).

-ANSLEY VALENTINE Associate Professor, Head of Acting
+Associate Professor, Acting and Directing, Head of Acting and Directing